AaltoSciComp/scicomp-docs/tech/index.rst

 Timing
 ======

-Rough estimate: 30-45 minutes including presentation and questions.
+Rough estimate: ~30 minutes by the main speaker + ~15 minutes questions/discussion, if any.

 Place
 =====